 |Size||10 x 6.5 x 0.2 inches||11.2 x 7.3 x 0.2 inches|

 |Weight||1.1 pounds||1.3 pounds|

 But that's not the biggest performance difference in the Tab S7, as this tablet is the first to market with 5G connectivity.
-Different Galaxy Tab S7 and S7 Plus models will have different amounts of memory and storage, but they start with 6GB of RAM and 128GB of storage.
+Different Galaxy Tab S7 and S7 Plus models have different amounts of memory and storage, but they start with 6GB of RAM and 128GB of storage.